Marbr987/Hypothesis_Driven_Analysis_of_Self_Rationalising_Models/README.md

-# 732A64_Master_Thesis
+# A Hypothesis-Driven Framework for the Analysis of Self-Rationalising Models

-Repository containing all code produced as part of the master thesis.
+This repository contains all code written as part of the paper "A Hypothesis-Driven Framework for the Analysis of Self-Rationalising Models".